 What will typical pipeline construction look like?

 The pipeline construction will be completed in segments.
 We're planning to install most of the new pipeline using open cut trenching.
 We'll use trenchless methods (tunneling) for some pipe segments where creeks or other features are nearby.
 Road surfaces and property along the routes will be restored following construction completion.
-We’ll have more details to share on construction activities and timing once design is complete.

 How big and how deep will the pipelines be?
 What will happen to the dirt during construction?